mas-bandwidth/netcode/STANDARD.md

     [connect token sequence number] (8 bytes)
     [encrypted private connect token data] (1024 bytes)

-All other packet types are encrypted and have the following general format:
+All other packet types are encrypted and have the following general format prior to encryption:

     [prefix byte] (uint8) // non-zero prefix byte [sequence number] (variable length 1-8 bytes)
-    [encrypted packet data] (variable length according to packet type) [encrypted packet hmac] (16 bytes)
+    [per-packet type data] (variable length according to packet type)

 The prefix byte encodes both the packet type and the number of bytes in the variable length sequence number.
 The low 4 bits of the prefix byte contain the packet type.
 The high 4 bits contain the number of bytes for the sequence number in the range [1,8].